benji0102/YIC-Project/README.md

 # YIC-Project

-This was a project developed over my Year in Computing at The University of Kent.
+This was a project developed at the end of my Year in Computing at The University of Kent.

 The goal was to create a simple educational physics website.